ericgolftourney/StoreLocatorPlus/readme.txt

 * Add: Country to Manage Locations searches.
 * Add: Country to Manage Locations Recode Selected.
+* Add: Country to the Manage Locations normal view.
 * Add: Debugging output to Manage Locations tab (if debug mode is on)
 * Add: Israel to map domains.
 * Change: Move tags column in Manage Locations to expanded view mode.